-Kinetic Theory of gases-Introduction, Maxwell's law of distribution of molecular velocities, Average speed, most probable speed and RMS speed, Relation between them, Mean free path, Transport phenomenon in ideal gases: viscosity, Thermal conductivity and diffusion of gases.
+Kinetic Theory of gases- Introduction, Maxwell's law of distribution of molecular velocities, Mean free path, Principle of equipartition of energy, Transport phenomenon in ideal gases: viscosity and Thermal conductivity.

-UNIT II: Thermodynamics: (12hrs)
+UNIT-II: THERMODYNAMICS:

-Introduction- Isothermal and Adiabatic processes, work done in isothermal and adiabatic processes, Reversible and irreversible processes, Carnot's engine and its efficiency, Carnot's theorem, second law of thermodynamics: Kelvin's and Clausius statements-Physical significance, Entropy and disorder-Entropy of Universe; Temperature-Entropy (T-S) diagram and its uses; change of entropy when ice changes into steam.
+Introduction- Reversible and irreversible processes, Carnot's engine and its efficiency, Carnot's theorem, Thermodynamic scale of temperature, Second law of thermodynamics Entropy: Physical significance, Change in entropy in reversible and irreversible processes; Temperature- Entropy (T-S) diagram and its uses; change of entropy when ice changes into steam.